-Sometime in the fall of 2019, Mike Podhorzer became convinced the election was headed for disaster-and determine and the convinced the election s What the ite is the the AFL-CIO, the nation's largest union federation, has marshaled the latest tactics and data to help its favored candidates win elections.
+Sometime in the fall of 2019, Mike Podhorzer became convinced the election was headed for disaster-and determined to protect it.

+This was not his usual purview.
+For nearly a quarter-century, Podhorzer, senior adviser to the president of the AFL-CIO, the nation's largest union federation, has marshaled the latest tactics and data to help its favored candidates win elections.
 Unassuming and professorial, he isn't the sort of hair-gelled "political strategist" who shows up on cable news.
 Among Democratic insiders, he's known as the wizard behind some of the biggest advances in political technology in recent decades.
 A group of liberal strategists he brought together in the early 2000s led to the creation of the Analyst Institute, a secretive firm that applies scientific methods to political campaigns.
 He was also involved in the founding of Catalist, the flagship progressive data company.